 Looking down inside the nozzle, you can see a 3-bore design.
 Each bore ends with a silicone tube and they come together in a hollow chamber before entering the ear canal.
 The very tip and inside of the nozzle are not as polished as the outside.
 Some lacquer hardened in shapes that always make me believe I made them dirty with ear wax.
 It’s not an issue but also not the prettiest polish.

 The outside part of the CIEM are brushed up nicely, however.
-The transition from shell to faceplate is not noticeable.
-Cable connection is not recessed.
+The transition from shell to the faceplate is not noticeable.
+The cable connection is not recessed.
 The overall build quality is very solid and not far behind the likes of Jomo Audio or Vision Ears.

 A serial number is laser-engraved on the top outer space on one side only.
 I would have been the 4th owner of the revised NF6i if I had the logistics figured out better.

 I have no issues with comfort.
 However, the CIEM are not very tight.
 I can deliberately break the seal if I want to.
 Compared to my other customs, these are the easiest to insert and to remove.
 While I find this especially comfortable when laying in bed or working at the desktop, I would not want to jump on stage as an artist with these.
 In that case, I would ask for a refit and a tighter fit.